dotnet/roslyn/docs/features/enhanced-using.md

 y.Dispose(); // undefined.
 ObjectDisposedException in most cases
 ```

 It is possible to use an existing reference as the initializer of a using local declaration.
-As above, the reference will be disposed when the declared local is going out of scope, but the existing reference will still be available for use via it's previous declaration.
+As above, the reference will be disposed when the declared local is going out of scope, but the existing reference will still be available for use via its previous declaration.

 ```c#
 IDisposable y = ...;